salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 A relationship is a reference to an external object.
 In this style guide, relationships are always represented as objects.

-In Version 4.0 of this style guide, relationship objects MUST contain ONLY an id.
+In Version 4.0 of this style guide, relationship objects SHOULD contain ONLY an id.

 ###### Nested Relationships